BrickMMO/hackathon-panel/index.markdown

 ### Cartridge Slot (2nd tier(

-This will act much like the cartidge slot of a video game system.
+This will act much like the cartridge slot of a video game system.
 We will create approximately eight cartridges.
 They will each be correlated to a system: roads, power, trains, etc...
 The function of the third tier components (XY controller, dials, buttons) will be correlated to the cartridge.
-For example, If the **roads** cartridge is inserted, the first button might control a lifting bridge, if the trains cartrige is inserted, the same button could control a train turnout.
+For example, If the **roads** cartridge is inserted, the first button might control a lifting bridge, if the trains cartridge is inserted, the same button could control a train turnout.

 ![Cartridge System](images/atari.png)